Some people equate their net worth with their self-worth.

-Suneet Singh Tuli, CEO of Datawind, doesn’t need flashy accessories to define himself or the company he co-founded with his brother Raja.
-The Tuli family’s spirit of enterprise–grounded in deep-rooted spirituality– powers not just their devices, but also the company’s strong corporate social responsibility (CSR) initiatives.
+The Tuli family’s spirit of enterprise grounded in deep-rooted spirituality powers not their devices, but the company’s strong corporate social responsibility (CSR) initiatives as well.

-Datawind’s $37.99 (CAN) UbiSlate tablet/phablet may not enjoy the same cult status the Apples and Samsungs of the world do, but it’s safe to say, the devices are transforming the lives of the millions worldwide, thanks to competitive pricing that few can match.
+Datawind’s UbiSlate tablet—which retails at $37.99 — may not enjoy the same cult status the Apples and Samsungs do, but, it’s safe to say the devices are transforming the lives of the millions of people in developing countries by giving them access to technology.

 The Garage Story

-So many tech start ups in Silicon Valley and elsewhere can trace their origins to ubiquitous garages.
-The windowless spaces have served as an incubator to rock stars and tech mavericks alike.
-So, I asked Suneet about Datawind’s Garage Story.
+So many tech startups in Silicon Valley and elsewhere can trace their origins to ubiquitous garages.
+These windowless spaces have served as an incubator to rock stars and tech mavericks alike.

-One summer, the ever-perceptive Raja noticed staff cutting strips of technical drawings, feeding them into fax machines and then gluing the pieces back after the faxes went through.
+One summer, the ever-perceptive Raja, noticed staff cutting strips of technical drawings, individually feeding them into the fax machine, and then gluing the pieces together.

 Raja was convinced there had to be a better way.
-So, he hit upon the idea to build a large fax machine.
-He sourced the materials, designed the gadget and built one from scratch.
-This one could accommodate large format engineering drawings without mutilating them.
+So, he hit upon the idea to build a large fax machine from scratch.
+He sourced the materials, designed and assembled it.
+This fax machine one could accommodate large format engineering drawings without mutilating them.

 Tuli Sr. agreed to fund the enterprise.
-The fledgling company (Widecom) then hired experienced sales guys to market the product, but six months into the venture, sales were cold.
-There were no takers.
+The fledgling company (Widecom) then hired experienced sales guys to market the product, but six months into the venture, sales went cold.

 Then everything unfolded seamlessly.
 Fortune 500 magazine devoted a quarter-page to the Tuli brothers and their ingenuity.
-Weeks later, British Petroleum (BP)’s offshore offices in Newfoundland placed an order for 12 machines each costing CAN $20,000.
+Some weeks later, British Petroleum (BP) placed an order for 12 machines, each costing $20,000 each.

 “We always had our father’s support and learned from his willingness to lose and risk things,” Suneet said.
-“Our father paid for our tuition, for the seed fund of couple of hundred thousand dollars (for the fax machine) which was a huge amount that time.
+“Our father paid for our tuition and the seed fund for the fax machine.
 Having his backing told us, it was OK to risk and lose.
 But, that early success also provided us with confidence.”

 Stay tuned.
 In the next part, Toronto Desi Diaries will reveal how the world’s least expensive tablet/phablet has been able to connect profit margins with philanthropy.